elbuenmitch/new-digi-map/README.md

    - Click and drag any selected element to move the entire group together
    - The system will prevent repositioning if it would cause elements to overlap
    - You'll receive a notification if an overlap would occur when releasing the mouse
+4. **Working with Background Images**:
+   - Upload a background image through the Settings panel
+   - Adjust opacity using the slider to make it more or less prominent
+   - Toggle visibility on/off as needed during your workflow
+   - Background images are automatically saved with your floor plan
+   - Each floor plan can have its own unique background image
-4. **Navigate Canvas**: Use the Pan tool to move around the canvas, and the zoom controls to zoom in/out.
+5. **Navigate Canvas**: Use the Pan tool to move around the canvas, and the zoom controls to zoom in/out.
 5. **Find Elements**: Use the search box to locate elements by ID.
 6. **Configure Settings**: Click Settings to change grid size, upload background image, and change element type properties.
 7. **Export**: Click "Export SVG" to download the canvas elements as an SVG file.